-It can be difficult to know where you stand when it comes to your employment rights when you do not have a physical paper contact to refer to.
+It can be difficult to know your employment rights when you do not have a physical paper contract to refer to.
 This article explains what your options are.

-There may be occasions when you need to know your employment rights, for example when there is a problem at work: either you are having a problem with another staff member or policy, or the company is having an issue with you.
-In either situation you will need to know your rights.
+There may be occasions when you need to know your employment rights—for example, when there is a problem at work.
+You might have a problem with another staff member or policy, or the company might have an issue with you.
+In either situation, you will need to know your rights.

 Once of the first places you should always look for your employment rights is your employment contract.
 However, there may be occasions when you are employed by an employer without having a written contract.

 Firstly, you and your employer are not doing anything wrong by you not having a written contract.
 Sometimes an employer chooses not to provide an employee with a written contract.
-Other times, it can be one of the jobs that get put off and put off and put off and never actually gets finished.
+Other times, providing the contract can be one of those jobs that gets put off and put off and put off and never actually gets finished.

 If you are having an issue and you need to know your rights, the first point you will need to clarify is whether you are classed as an employee, aka your employment status.
 Your employment status is important to understand, as your status affects your rights such as your right not to be unfairly dismissed, and the right to redundancy pay, etc.

 Some employers mislabel employees to avoid having to pay tax and national insurance for their employees and to try to avoid you accruing employment rights.
-But the title your employer gives you is irrelevant, just because you pay tax and national insurance yourself (rather than have it deducted automatically from your gross paycheque) as a ‘self-employed’ person, it does not automatically follow that you are classed as self-employed rather than an employee.
-What counts is what you do, how you work, who decides what work you do and what you are expected to do by your employer.
+But the title your employer gives you is irrelevant; just because you pay tax and national insurance yourself (rather than have it deducted automatically from your gross paycheque) as a ‘self-employed’ person, it does not automatically follow that you are classed as self-employed rather than an employee.

-Again it is important to know the distinction here as it will effect your rights.
+Again, it is important to know the distinction here as it will affect your rights.

 How to Know If You’re Classified as Self-Employed